ChenLeah/Deepfake_with_DFF/README.md

 ### note
 This repo contains the partial source code for the final project of the course Neural Networks and Machine Learning.
-Please check out the [final_report.pdf](https://github.com/ChenLeah/deepfakeface_test/blob/master/Final_report.pdf) for the result.
+Please download the [final_report.pdf](https://github.com/ChenLeah/deepfakeface_test/blob/master/Final_report.pdf) for our project result.

 ## Folders
 - Llama_code: data preprocessing code for Llama3.2 (WIP)